 A local District Attorney wrote to me last week to express his concern about the increased diversion of buprenorphine.
 I often sense an undercurrent of tension when I cross paths with attorneys, aware of the different attitudes that we hold that arise from our different roles in society.

-I felt a bit defensive about the DA’s letter.
+I was defensive about the DA’s letter.
 I know that buprenorphine saves lives, beyond a doubt.
 I also notice that the positive actions of medications are often taken for granted, while the risks are cited as scapegoats.
 I notice how quickly people complain about others ‘on buprenorphine’, without taking the time to ponder what would likely happen were buprenorphine not available.

 Some physicians’ fears stem from dilemmas faced in treating addiction that are difficult or even impossible to resolve.
 For example, a DA may point out that the doctor’s patients are not behaving like ideal citizens, not realizing that the doctor is every bit as aware of the problem, yet unable to make things better.
 In some cases doctors do the very best they can (or that anybody could do), yet their patients struggle to maintain sobriety.
 Doctors may be tempted to abandon the problem patients altogether, to avoid being seen as impotent or worse—as ‘part of the problem.’

 I know, right now, that three of my patients are struggling with buprenorphine treatment.
 Maybe I’m naive and the true number is higher, but I’ll focus on the people who I know, for certain, to be struggling.